Tuition Reimbursement vs 3rd Party Direct Billing

-- Direct Bill students must also submit a Letter of Credit (LOC) to our student accounts department every term in which you want to use this benefit.
+- Direct Bill students must also submit a Letter of Credit (LOC) to our student payment specialist every term in which you want to use this benefit.
 LOC's must be obtained directly from your HR Department

 If you are using Tuition Reimbursement or Direct Bill then your tuition will be deferred for 30 days past the end of the term, at which point it is your responsibility to cover all unpaid balances on your account.